adilbaig/Tiny-Redis/README.md

      writeln(redis.send("INCR bar")); //QUEUED
      writeln(redis.send("EXEC")); //[(integer) 1, (integer) 1]

 See [example.d](https://github.com/adilbaig/Tiny-Redis/blob/master/src/example.d) and [console.d](https://github.com/adilbaig/Tiny-Redis/blob/master/src/console.d) for more usage samples.
+You may also want to check out the unittests in tinyredis.d

 ## Interactive Console
 The integrated interactive console works like redis-cli.
 To run it, run :